 You Paying/Going Dutch is a Red Flag

-Look, I understand this is 2017, and equality, and blah, blah, blah, but if a guy suggests you pay or go dutch on the first couple dates, he isn’t generous and doesn’t care to impress you.
+Look, I understand this is the modern age, and equality, and blah, blah, blah, but if a guy suggests you pay or go dutch on the first couple dates, he isn’t generous and doesn’t care to impress you.
 Bottom line.
 It’s not about money, it’s about courting and showing initiative.
 Also, being on a budget is one thing, but being cheap is a bad quality all around.
 Once you’re in a relationship, you can start chipping in, but in the beginning, he should be taking the initiative to court you.
 I can tell you, without fail, every guy I’ve been out with who suggested dutch or that I pay has been a dud.
 Every.
 Single.
 One.
 Of.
 Them.
 My friends have also had the same experience with cheap men.
 You’ve been warned.

 Just Say No To Tinder

-Tinder is a disgusting sh*t show.
+Tinder is a sh*t show.
 There are MUCH better apps out there, such as Bumble, Hinge, Match or Coffee Meets Bagel.
 Tinder screams one thing: cheap, easy hook ups.
 Just say no.

 Give it 3 Dates